cognimbus/nimbus.docs/docs/source/setup.rst

 .. _win_install:

-Install nimbus agent in WSL2 (WIP)
+Install nimbus agent in WSL2
 ----------------------------

 - It is possible to install the agent on Win11 Ubuntu 22.04.